How to Prepare Your Site for Hurricane Season

 Reinforce Silt Fence in Sensitive Areas

 Silt Fence is subject to blowouts and failure during severe storms.
-You likely know the sensitive areas on your construction site so reinforce those areas with Silt Sock.
+You likely already know the sensitive areas on your construction site so reinforce those areas before the storm.

 For storm preparation reinforcement, we recommend adding a Compost Filter Silt Sock.